Delta Credit Cards

-While you don’t have to pay a special higher fare on the initial ticket, the certificate only works with a limited number of fare classes.
+- While you don’t have to pay a special higher fare on the initial ticket, the certificate only works with a limited number of fare classes.
 Once the plane starts to fill up, you will no longer be eligible to use the certificate on that flight.
-When tickets prices are higher than normal, and using the certificate would be most attractive, companion fares often won’t be available.
-Nevertheless, many people will wind up flying on Delta flights where the certificate can be used, and can save significant amounts of money.
+When tickets prices are higher than normal and using the certificate would be most attractive, companion fares often won’t be available.
+Nevertheless, many people will wind up flying on Delta flights where the certificate can be used, and when they do so, they will typically save significant amounts of money.

 Other Notable Benefits

 - Free checked bags.
 The first checked bag is free for up to nine passengers, even on basic economy fares.
 Get Free Checked Bags with Airline Credit Cards.

 - Priority boarding.
 Zone 1 boarding makes it easier to find space in the overhead bins.

 - 20% inflight purchase discount.
 Good for food, beverages, and audio headsets.

 - $100 Delta flight credit if you spend $10,000 in a calendar year (Gold only).

 - $100 TSA credit (Platinum only), once every five years.